SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/286-how-do-i-redeem-my-eneba-gift-cards.md

 5. In a separate tab, check your email inbox for a one-time activation code.

-6. On the Eneba signup page, enter the activation code to verify your email address.
+6. On the Eneba sign-up page, enter the activation code to verify your email address.

 7. Once logged in, click your username (at top right) and select "Redeem gift card" from the dropdown menu.

 ![](./content/images/Rewards/Redeeming-your-Rewards/Eneba-Gift-Cards-2.png)

 8. Before adding funds to your Eneba wallet, you may be required to complete your account profile.
-Click “Update profile” to confirm your contact details and select your preferred method of two-factor authentication.
+Click "Update profile" to confirm your contact details and select your preferred method of two-factor authentication.

 ![](./content/images/Rewards/Redeeming-your-Rewards/Eneba-Gift-Cards-3.png)